gabeweng/gabeweng.github.io/_posts/2020-06-21-fasttext-embeddings.md

 2. For the actual context words, we directly take their word vector from the embedding table without adding the character n-grams.
 ![](/images/fasttext-context-words.png){: .align-center}

-3. Now, we collect negative samples randomly from the unigram distribution to use as negative examples in the context.
+3. Now, we collect negative samples randomly with probability proportion to the square root of the unigram frequency.
+For one actual context word, 5 random negative words are sampled.
 ![](/images/fasttext-negative-samples.png){: .align-center}

 4. We take dot product between the center word and the actual context words and apply sigmoid function to get a match score between 0 and 1.